Tannis1195/Iot-Summer-2024/README.md

 As ample guides exist on how to get Micropython installed on a Raspberry Pi Pico, I will not cover it in greater detail in this tutorial!
 I can, however, recommend [How to Setup a Raspberry Pi Pico and Code with Thonny](https://www.youtube.com/watch?v=_ouzuI_ZPLs), which provides an excellent and detailed walkthrough!
 ## Putting everything together
+The development of the project went

+### Wiring
+The wiring diagram of the project is displayed below:
 ![Wireing](https://github.com/Tannis1195/Iot-Summer-2024/blob/main/Material/BreadBoard.png)
+In real life, this wiring is a tad bit more chaotic but it is all wired the same.
+The reason for my wiring work closely resembling a birds nest is that I lacked appropriate lengthed wires which lead to a lot of suboptimal decisions, also the entire structure is built out of a miss match of old Lego I had laying around so the ability to plan and structure a sensible wiring approach was difficult.
+Thirdly, I'm also not that good at wiring so I'm certain that a more skilled practitioner who had access to the same supplies would have done more "presentable" work, but hey it works, and that's all that matters.
 ### Power consumption
 Sadly, I could not get an accurate and long-term reading of power consumption, as I lacked access to the correct equipment.
 I tried to measure the current and voltage of the PICO using a multimeter and then calculate power consumption through (W = A*V), however, I was unable to get an accurate current reading of the PICO.
 I also tried measuring the power consumption through a wall-outlet power meter, this particular meter measures in KWh, and due to the fairly low consumption of the pico it was unable to get a reading.
 However, if we run some quick guesstimate for a day:
 | Device                         | Operation Description                                    | Duration       | Current (mA) | Consumption (mAh) |